What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

-Support these amazing Functional Nutrition products with a diet that is rich in fresh fats, oils and protein from the widest variety of sources, including vegetarian as well as sea food and animal.
+Support Nutrition products with a diet rich in fresh fats, oils and protein from the widest variety of sources, including vegetarian, seafood and animal.
 A couple of eggs a day with runny yolks are great!
-Eggs have all the fats, oils and proteins, including all the fat soluble vitamins (vitamins A, D, E and K) that are essential for healing and bone health.
+Eggs have all the fats, oils and proteins, including all the fat-soluble vitamins (vitamins A, D, E and K) that are essential for healing and bone health.
 Include whole grains, root crops, pumpkin, marrow and even taro with coconut cream and raw fish.
 Use the bright, cool spices such as turmeric and paprika liberally.

-There are more things that can be done nutritionally because we are unique in our own special ways and there may be factors, such as medication for asthma or blood pressure, or HRT complicating matters.
+We are each unique in our own special ways and there may be factors, such as medication for asthma or blood pressure, or HRT complicating matters.
 It is best that you consult me to help work it all out.

 Getting back into exercise

-Taking it slow and easy does not mean you don't do your physio exercises.
-Just don't risk overdoing it and please do not risk falling on that shoulder again!
+Taking it slow does not mean you don't do your physio exercises.
+Just don't risk overdoing it, and please do not risk falling on that shoulder again!

-Image: Fit Kiwi demonstrating the "Lift and Press"
+Image: Fit Kiwi showing the "Lift and Press"

 Learn how to fall

-Many years ago I made a cycle safety video for the "What Now" children's television programme.
-I was teaching children how to safely fall off a bike!
-It was a hit at the time and I'm so disappointed not to have a copy of the film.
+Many years ago, I made a cycle safety video for the "What Now" children's television programme.
+I was teaching children how to fall off a bike!
+It was a hit at the time, and I'm so disappointed not to have a copy of the film.

-After at least twelve weeks of uncomplicated post surgery recovery, depending on medical advice, and assuming you have been taking your pills, eating well, gradually building on doing your lift and presses and impersonations of an Orangutan (again, doing these in accordance with medical advice), find a rubberised children's playground or an artificial sports ground and practice basic judo rolls.
+After at least twelve weeks of uncomplicated post surgery recovery, depending on medical advice, and assuming you have been taking your pills, eating well, gradually building on doing your lift and presses and impersonations of an Orangutan (again, doing these under medical advice), find some soft grass, a rubberised children's playground or an artificial sports ground and practice basic judo rolls.

-You must practice these basic tumbles over and over again, over several weeks, until you can do this roll instinctively and then do refreshers for the rest of your life, whenever you come across a suitable practice area.
+You must practice these basic tumbles repeatedly, over several weeks, until you can do this roll instinctively and then do refreshers for the rest of your life, whenever you come across a suitable practice area.

 Refer to this video: